Honda VTR1000 Superhawk, 98 and up

 Remove right side clutch cover.

-Remove clutch assembly (impact wrench and large socket set required)
+Remove clutch assembly (impact wrench and 30mm socket)

-Install new EVO Shift STAR, Microbearing Detent and and Factory Pro Detent Spring>
+Install new EVO Shift STAR, Microbearing Detent Arm and and Factory Pro Detent Spring.

 1.5 - 2.5 hours at normal human speeds and what we would charge for in our shop.